k-shiroma-code/k-shiroma-code.github.io/ongoing_projects.md

 ---
-title: Ongoing Projects
+title: Home
 layout: default
-permalink: /ongoing-projects/
+permalink: /
-description: A showcase of active development projects!
 ---

 <style>
-.ongoing-container {
+.home-container {
   --accent: #a78bfa;
   --accent-soft: #c4b5fd;
   --surface: #0a0a0a;